Engineering Manager Interview Questions & Topics (2026)

 For a senior EM role at a top company: plan for 6–8 weeks of preparation.
 Week 1–2: Refresh your system design knowledge (distributed systems, scalability patterns).
 Week 3–4: Prepare and rehearse 8–10 STAR leadership stories covering people management, delivery, conflict, and culture-building.
 Week 5–6: Research the company's engineering culture and leadership principles in depth.
 Week 7–8: Mock interviews focusing on both the technical component and leadership scenarios.
 The key is practising out loud — leadership stories in particular need to be concise, specific, and delivered without reading notes.

-You've studied the questions.
+You've done the prep.

 Now, ace the interview.